sjmyuan/sjmyuan.github.io/_drafts/scala-practice-in-project.md

 we don't know if it really store the value of given type or just `null`, which will confuse the meaning of type.

-Use Option if your function need to return `null`
+Use Option if your variable need to store `null`

 ### No Any